-- (5) Introduced bills must be posted online and may be reproduced on white paper and distributed to members. - (6) A legal review note or analysis produced by the Legislative Services Division Legal Services Office may not be attached to an introduced bill or posted on the Legislative Branch website unless requested by the sponsor of the bill. - (7) Prior to submitting legislation for introduction, the chief sponsor may add representatives and senators as cosponsors.
+(7) Prior to submitting legislation for introduction, the chief sponsor may add representatives and senators as cosponsors.
 A legislator may be added as a cosponsor by an in-person request, an electronic message, a phone communication, or a cosponsor form.
 If a printed cosponsor form is used, a legislator must sign or initial a cosponsor form supplied upon request by the Secretary of the Senate or the Chief Clerk of the House in order to be added as a cosponsor.
-A legislator may also sign on the front page of the legislation. - (8) (a) Prior to submitting legislation to the Secretary of the Senate or the Chief Clerk of the House for introduction, the chief sponsor may add representatives and senators as cosponsors.
-A legislator shall sign the cosponsor form attached to the legislation in order to be added as a cosponsor. - (b) After legislation is submitted for introduction but before the legislation returns from the first House or Senate committee, the chief sponsor may add or remove cosponsors by filing a cosponsor form with the Secretary of the Senate or the Chief Clerk of the House.
+A legislator may also sign on the front page of the legislation.

+(8) (a) Within 2 days from the date that the chief sponsor signs and accepts legislation from the Legislative Services Division and prior to submitting legislation to the Secretary of the Senate or the Chief Clerk of the House for introduction, the chief sponsor may add representatives and senators as cosponsors.
+A legislator shall sign the cosponsor form attached to the legislation in order to be added as a cosponsor.

+(b) (i) Except as provided in subsection (8)(b)(ii), after legislation is submitted for introduction but before the legislation returns from the first house committee, the chief sponsor may add or remove cosponsors by filing a cosponsor form with the Secretary of the Senate or the Chief Clerk of the House.